jasontokarski/JwtProvider/README.md

 JwtProvider uses Gradle for depedency management and building the application.
 This gradle project also has a set of JUnit test cases and Jacoco coverage reports.
 This application will require a MySQL or other RDBMS SQL server where pairs of users and their API keys are stored to prevent unauthorized access to the JWT generator.
-After starting the Spring Boot application, two endpoints are available.
+Verify an SQL server is running before building or starting the application.
+After running the Spring Boot application, two endpoints are available.
 One for token generation and another for token validation.

 ### Prerequisites